Thank you for your interest in performing at Busker Tour!

 Who can apply?

 Buskers!
 You must be one, which means that you perform in the street, you have a street show, you are used to building and controlling your crowd, adapting to any situation, and having a hat as your salary.
-We are looking for buskers rather than artists who want to perform at street festivals.
+We seek buskers rather than artists who want to perform at street festivals.

-If you are a returning artist, we will consider you only if you apply with a different show than presented in the past.
+If you are a returning artist, we will consider you only if you apply with a different show than one you presented in the past in the town where we book performers.

 We don’t require a CV full of festivals but we are looking for unique, polished and exciting shows.
 We invite experienced and emerging artists, graduates of circus schools and self-taught performers.